Last updated on April 16th, 2026 at 06:29 pm

 Le Meridien Lav Split Resort

-Le Meridien, a popular 5-star luxury resort situated in Podstrana, a 10-minute drive from the old town offering incredible sea view rooms and top luxurious amenities, including a private marina, tennis courts, six restaurants and a fantastic spa and beach club, I’ve sunbathed here often – easily one of my favourite places on the beach!
+Le Meridien, a popular 5-star luxury resort situated in Podstrana, a 10-minute drive from the old town, offering incredible sea-view rooms and top-notch amenities, including a private marina, spa and beach club, is easily one of my favourite places on the beach – sea-view rooms are worth the upgrade!

 Hotel Park Split

-Hotel Park Split is a traditional Croatian hotel with elegant rooms and an attractive pool area surrounded by Mediterranean atmosphere and a beach view.
-There are lots of amenities in this medium-sized hotel, and you can walk to the old town in 10-minutes!
+Hotel Park Split is a very popular traditional Croatian hotel with elegant rooms and an attractive pool area, set in a Mediterranean leafy garden with an attractive restaurant and lovely beach view, just a 10-minute walk to the Riva!

 Briig Boutique Hotel

-Briig Boutique sits next to Bacvice Beach and is a minimalist popular modern hotel, with a striking look, unlike any other hotel in Split!
-Guests love the spacious open-plan rooms, cool decor and rooftop pool!
+Briig Boutique sits next to Bacvice Beach and is great for those who love a minimalist, more modern hotel with spacious, open-plan rooms, cool decor, an outdoor breakfast terrace and a rooftop pool!

 Looking for the best beach hotels in Split, Croatia?